 Although de Hartog published five detective novels under the pseudonym F. R. Eckmar in the 1930s, his first noteworthy work was the novel "Holland's Glorie" (1940).
-Published in Dutch 10 days before the outbreak of the Second World War, the work sold over one million copies and was regarded as an essential expression of Dutch identity in wartime.
+Published in Dutch 10 days before the outbreak of the Second World War, the work sold over one million copies.
 The book made him a public figure in the Netherlands, and he used this platform to speak out against German occupation.
 In early 1942, de Hartog was forced to go into hiding and eventually fled the Netherlands under threat of arrest.
 After a lengthy journey across Western Europe, he arrived in England in July, 1943.

 De Hartog spent the next decade in England, writing novels and plays in English.
 In 1946, he married Angela Priestly, daughter of English writer J.B.
 Priestly.
 One of his first English language works was the play "Skipper Next to God," about a captain carrying European Jews to the United States.
 It debuted in London in 1945 and was later performed on Broadway.
 The 1951 comedy "The Four Poster" brought de Hartog his broadest and most enduring success.
 After runs in London and American repertory theater, its Broadway run, starring Hume Cronin and Jessica Tandy, earned the 1952 Tony award for Best Play.
 De Hartog collaborated on a French adaptation with the writer Collette, and the work was later adapted as a musical, "I Do I Do!," and a television play.
 His novels of this period included "The Lost Sea" (1951), "The Little Ark" (1951), and "A Sailor's Life" (1955).